-Recent Craft Logo Design
+Recent Craft & Arts

-Craft Logo Design Explained
+Craft Logo & Logos for Arts Explained

 When you break a logo down in to each element, it becomes easier to see how these elements work together to communicate a comprehensive brand personality.
 Continue reading to learn about some of the most successful arts and crafts stores’ logos.
 You will learn about their different approaches to marketing in the same industry.
 There is not one concrete solution to a logo, but many creative options that all elicit different feelings.

-Colors Influence a Logo’s Success
+Colors Influence the Success of Crafts Logo

-The Michaels logo appears in different colors.
+The Michaels craft logo appears in different colors.
 One of the logos uses white script on a black background.
-The other logo appears as black script on a white background.
+The other craft logo appears as black script on a white background.
 According to color psychologists, white evokes positive connotations.
-Therefore, craft stores can safely incorporate it in their own logo.
+Therefore, craft stores can safely incorporate it in their own craft logo.
 People see white as clean, sophisticated, clear, and efficient.

 Consumers interested in buying crafting materials benefit from these uplifting qualities.
 The emotional, glamorous, and sophisticated aspects likely appeal to them because they want these traits to be reflected in their own craft-work.
+Call it love.

 Joann Fabric and Craft Stores, another extremely successful company in the this industry, takes a different approach.
-Its dark green logo communicates harmony, balance, nature, and awareness.
-By emphasizing natural harmony, the Joann Fabrics logo calls out to consumers who feel their craft-work does something positive for the world.
+Its dark green craft logo communicates harmony, balance, nature, and awareness.
+By emphasizing natural harmony, the Joann Fabrics craft logo calls out to consumers who feel their craft-work does something positive for the world.
 They might feel that making crafts at home gives them a creative outlet that restores balance to their lives, or they might believe that making their own products serves an environmental purpose.

 Joann Fabric and Hobby Lobby take a different approach.
 They use bold typefaces that evoke a feeling of stability.
 Unlike Michaels which uses a light, airy script, Joann Fabrics and Hobby Lobby use bold, heavy typefaces.